Friday, October 4, 2024

 What I DON’T NEED is a series of academic coaches making blanket suggestions and dictating how to fix some of the ridiculousness.
 I almost never yell.
 I am against the harsh sounding threatening “mommy voice” that teachers and administrators seem to employ here.
 It appears to work, but I have observed that is is not a real solution.
 1. It isn’t fair to yell at an entire class when more often than not there are only a few being truly disruptive.
 (Admittedly, the social nature of youngsters does escalate with peer spectators reacting to inappropriate actions).

 I threw two 8th grade boys out of my class because they were fighting.
 (I don’t care it is was a “play fight” or just horse play.
-It cannot be tolerated as it is sure to escalate it allowed to continue.)
+It cannot be tolerated as it is sure to escalate if allowed to continue.)
 You’re Out!
-The academic coach, Mr. Neal (who insists that procedure such as seating charts and stern talk of “expectation” will be the solution if only Mr. Morgan would listen to his wisdom).
+The academic coach, Mr. Neal (who insists that procedure such as seating charts and stern talk of “expectations” will be the solution if only Mr. Morgan would listen to his wisdom).
 He returned with the fighting-offenders saying they needed to be returned to the room.
 “NOT HERE.
 NO FIGHTING“ was my emphatic response.
-I am not allowing them back in results in a public display (for the onlooking 8th graders who had settled into their assignments until the adults strongly disagreeing on an appropriate coarse of action provides something to consider as I am undermined again in front of students.
-Rejecting the return of these two boy, I directed them to leave.
+My not allowing them back in results in a public display (for the onlooking 8th graders who had settled into their assignments until the adults strongly disagreeing on an appropriate coarse of action provides something to consider as I am undermined again in front of students.
+Rejecting the return of these two boys, I directed them to leave.
 The administrator fuels the controversy with “Where are they gonna go?” and “Don’t you put your hands on them!”
 I Gently directed one of the two boys to leave the room.
 It is preposterous to characterize the pat on the back as anything uncalled for in this scenario.

 Separately, the Arts coach included in her preachy remarks that managing classroom behavior is no different than managing adults in the workforce (as I had indicated I have done in my career path that incudes managing marketing in corporate environments).
 This 30-year veteran of education, Dr. Crawford clearly was determined to set herself apart as an expert on classroom behavior, lesson planning and procedures.

 The interim principal, Ms. Todd is genuinely trying to hold down the fort but it is no small challenge holding this unruly chaos to a dull roar.
-In fact, the school is having trouble keeping teachers as they struggle to maintain attendance above 90%, improve assessment test scores and stay competitive for enrollment.
+In fact, the school is having trouble keeping teachers as they struggle to maintain attendance better than 90%, improve assessment test scores and stay competitive for enrollment.

 PHOTOS: Angels of Harmony sculpture adjacent to The Cathedral Basilica was recently accosted by a crane operator.
 The Artist hopes to restore the work.
 Below: The building across the street from Old North Academy represents the community in distress.

 P.S.
 I got a letter of reprimand handed to me in an ambush of a meeting on October 7, 2024 led by the Chief Human Resources Officer.
 (As a response to my kicking two fighting 8th grade students out of my class and refusing to allow them back into my class).
 Meanwhile I am still waiting for PowerSchool updates for my classes requested by the Assistant Principal on September 30, 2024.
-(Still is not competed for all grades on October 12, 2024).
-I am not convinced that anyone at this struggling school really cares about my "success" as I continue to SHOW UP for classes on A B C and D days with 25 classes and more than 200 students each week in grades from Pre K, K, 1, 2, 3, 4, 5, 6, 7, and 8th grade, (THIS IS A NO WIN SITUATION FOR WAM)
+(Still is not completed for all grades until October 14, 2024).

 Friday, July 19, 2024